Bible translations into the languages of Taiwan: Taiwanese

-The translation of Taiwanese Bible: Today's Taiwanese Version using Latin and Han script is already complete for the New Testament with Psalms and Proverbs, the remaining books of Old Testament are under going translation.
-The revision was completed at late 2021.
+The Ko–Tân (Kerygma) Colloquial Taiwanese Version of the New Testament (Sin-iok) in Pe̍h-ōe-jī, also known as the Red Cover Bible (Âng-phoê Sèng-keng), was published in 1973 as an ecumenical effort between the Protestant Presbyterian Church in Taiwan and the Roman Catholic mission Maryknoll.
+This translation used a more modern vocabulary (somewhat influenced by Mandarin), and reflected the central Taiwan dialect, as the Maryknoll mission was based near Tâi-tiong.
+It was soon confiscated by the Kuomintang government (which objected to the use of Latin orthography) in 1975.

+A translation using the principle of functional equivalence, "Today's Taiwanese Romanized Version" (現代台語譯本 (Hiān-tāi Tâi-gú E̍k-pún)), containing only the New Testament, again in Pe̍h-ōe-jī, was published in 2008 as a collaboration between the Presbyterian Church in Taiwan and the Bible Society in Taiwan; a parallel-text version with both Han-character and Pe̍h-ōe-jī orthographies was published in 2013.
+A translation of the Old Testament following the same principle was completed and the whole Bible was published in 2021 as a parallel-text volume.

+Another translation using the principle of functional equivalence, "Common Taiwanese Bible" (Choân-bîn Tâi-gí Sèng-keng), with versions of Pe̍h-ōe-jī, Han characters and Ruby version (both Han characters and Pe̍h-ōe-jī) was published in 2015, available in printed and online.

 Hakka

 The Hakka people live mainly in Taiwan's northwest areas, such as Taoyuan City, Hsinchu County and Miaoli County.
 The Hakka language is one of the four languages (the other three being Mandarin Chinese, Taiwanese and English) heard in the public transportation announcement in Taipei.
 Bible translation into Hakka language started in 1984.
 In 1993, the New Testament with the Psalms in Hakka was published, followed by the publication in 2012 of Hakka Bible: Today's Taiwan Hakka Version.

 Amis

 The Amis people, living in Taiwan's east coast (Hualien, Taitung County and Pintung Counties), are the largest group among the Taiwanese indigenous peoples.
 In 1957, the Book of John was translated into Amis language using Bopomofo.
 After 1963, translation proceeded using Pinyin, and the New and Old Testaments in Amis were published in 1997.
 A revised version of New Testament with Psalms and Proverbs was published in 2019.